Frequently Asked Questions

 How much does speech pathology or occupational therapy cost at SPOT Paediatrics?

-Our sessions are billed at the hourly rate of $193.99 which is based on the NDIS Price Guide 2023-2024.
-All sessions include 45 minutes of face to face time in clinic with your therapist and 15 minutes of non face to face time for out of session work including tasks such as note preparation, analysing data, reviewing session progress, and goal refining and review.
-Our assessments, reporting and non face to face time are also billed at $193.99 per hour, with assessments ranging from 2hrs to 3.5hrs of clinician time (phone call, 60 minutes in clinic, reporting).
+Our sessions are billed at the hourly rate of $193.99 which is based on the NDIS Price Guide 2024-2025.
+All sessions include 45 minutes of face to face time in clinic with your therapist and 15 minutes of non face to face time for out of session work including tasks such as note preparation and completion and session planning.
+Our initial consultations, reporting and non face to face time outside of appointments are also billed at $193.99 per hour, with initial consultations billed for 2hrs (phone call, 60 minutes in clinic, brief summary of findings).
+Additional clinician time for tasks such as assessment scoring and report writing, meetings, phone calls or documentation is billed at $193.99 per hour.

 What is involved in an initial assessment at SPOT Paediatrics?